Kamar Jorden: Professional career

-Minnesota Vikings
+Minnesota Vikings (first stint)

-After going undrafted in the 2012 NFL Draft Jorden signed with the Minnesota Vikings on April 29, 2012.
+After going undrafted in the 2012 NFL draft Jorden signed with the Minnesota Vikings on April 29, 2012.
 However, he was unable to make the final roster after suffering an injury in training camp.
 He was released by the Vikings on August 27.

 Spokane Shock

-Jorden opted to play for the Spokane Shock of the Arena Football League for their 2013 season (March–July).
+Jorden opted to play for the Spokane Shock of the Arena Football League (AFL) for their 2013 season (March–July).
 In one season in the AFL he caught 95 passes for 1,082 yards with 26 touchdowns.

-Calgary Stampeders
+Calgary Stampeders (first stint)

 Following the conclusion of the 2013 AFL season, nearing the close of the CFL season, Jorden signed onto the practice roster of the Calgary Stampeders of the Canadian Football League.
 He did not dress in the remaining four games of the regular season and was released from the practice roster at season's end.

-Minnesota Vikings (II)
+Minnesota Vikings (second stint)

-Jorden signed a future/reserve contract with the Minnesota Vikings on January 4, 2014, and a full contract on March 1, 2014.
+Jorden signed a future/reserve contract with the Vikings on January 4, 2014, and a full contract on March 1, 2014.
 He was released prior to final roster cut down on August 25, 2014.

-Calgary Stampeders (II)
+Calgary Stampeders (second stint)

-Similar to a year prior, Jorden once again signed on with the Calgary Stampeders late in the 2014 CFL season.
+Similar to a year prior, Jorden once again signed on with the Stampeders late in the 2014 CFL season.
 Jorden played in one game during the season, catching one pass for seven yards.
 In his second season in the league Jorden only played in two games, catching two passes for six yards.
 He was however a contributor in the Stamps pre-season games.
 Jorden and the Stamps agreed to a contract extension on January 12, 2016.

 The 2016 season would prove to be a breakout year for Jorden as he played in nine games catching 42 passes for 580 yards with three touchdowns.
 In two post-season contests, Jorden had a total of 10 receptions for 127 yards and a catch for a two-point convert.
 Set to become a free-agent he was re-signed by the Stamps again in early January 2017.
 Jorden followed up his breakout 2016 season with a strong 2017 campaign, despite missing eight games with injury: He caught 52 passes for 717 yards with six touchdowns.
 He had a very strong performance in the playoffs as well, catching 12 passes for 228 yards and one touchdown in two games.
 However, Jorden's fumble late in the 105th Grey Cup game, returned 109 yards for an Argonaut touchdown, was arguably the turning point in a contest that found the Stampeders once again on the losing side.
 On December 15, 2017, the Stamps announced they had agreed to a contract extension with Jorden.